Discover more from Risk & Progress

 The Capitol in The Hunger Games is an island of wealth, technology, and extravagance, surrounded by a sea of impoverished “districts.”
 Though not directly stated in the movies, it is strongly implied that the Capitol extracts wealth from the districts to sustain itself.

 If history is any indication, such a future is actually not possible, at least not for not very long.
-Human progress is inextricably tied to the inclusivity of growth.
-This does not mean that the fruits must be redistributed through public policy, but rather that public policy needs to be designed to maximize everyone’s opportunity to partake in and contribute to progress.
+Human progress is inextricably tied to the inclusivity of economic growth.
+This does not mean that the fruits of progress must be redistributed equitably through public policy, but rather that public policy needs to be designed to maximize everyone’s opportunity to partake in and contribute to progress.

 For the Capitol to retain its prosperity, the districts would need to be included in its growth, but this is clearly not the case.
 Indeed, the technology and wealth enjoyed by the citizens of the Capitol would have not lasted for more than a few generations.
 Extractive societies can only lumber on for so long before extinguishing themselves.
 Perhaps the Capitol was in its death throes and its inhabitants blissfully unaware.